Data-Science-for-Linguists-2025/Class-Lounge/guestbooks/claire.md

 biased news sources while avoiding being biased in your sourcing yourself.
 Good to see!

 Your progree report is nicely organized.
 I'm taking notes to make my own look just a little bit nicer too :)

+Qidu's comments
+- I like your idea.
+It is very interesting and I think it is fun project on analyzing bias in news articles.
+- Your documentation of the your project progress is very detailed and easy to follow.
+- It may help readability when contents are added to the beginning of the ipynb files.
+You may want to supress some output displays in the ipynb files since they may be hard to read and unnecessary.
+- One thing I learned the possible corpus-pragmatic/intensification approach to analyzing objectivity/similarities.